aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

 ### Exit Criteria

 - **Major Use Cases Addressed** - During each iteration in the experimental phase, a module's Github tracking issue will accumulate a checklist of major use cases.

-Every quarter, as part of the construct library module prioritization, owners look at the checklists for their module and if most/all of them are checked off, it is considered as a developer preview candidate.
+  - Issues tagged to the GitHub project's `developer-preview` milestone have been completed.

   > **Note**: This does not imply 100% AWS service feature coverage, instead, it
   > means the module owner thinks we’ve implemented the minimum features